-- ❖ Update laws to cover online spending.
-Campaign finance laws should explicitly require disclosure of internet ad spending and their underlying funding.
-Definitions of "electioneering communications" should include online expenditures. - ❖ Require disclaimers for online ads.
-Disclaimer provisions sometimes called "stand by your ad" rules require payer information to be placed directly on an advertisement.
-Including a disclaimer will ensure that people viewing a political ad online will know whether it is a paid ad and, if so, who paid for it.
-Viewers will then be in a better position to meaningfully evaluate the online ad's content.
-Disclaimer rules should also cover social media "shares" of paid political ads by requiring that disclaimer language follows the ad when it is shared by users. - ❖ Require digital platforms to maintain public files of all political advertisements purchased on the platform.
+- 3. Require digital platforms to maintain public files of all political advertisements purchased on the platform.
 The public files should provide information including the content of the ad, the audience targeted, the timing, and payment information.
-12 The definition of "political" ads should include any mention of a candidate or legislative issues of public importance.
-13 This will ensure that the scope of the definition is sufficiently broad to deter end-runs around the requirement.
-Lawmakers should also consider including a safe harbor provision, such that platforms would be allowed to keep some identifying information out of the public file where the ad buyer provides credible evidence that disclosure will subject the buyer to "threats, harassment, or reprisals."14 - ❖ Provide for adequate enforcement and civil penalties for violations.
+The definition of "political" ads should include any mention of a candidate or legislative issues of public importance.
+This will ensure that the scope of the definition is sufficiently broad to deter end-runs around the requirement.
+Lawmakers should also consider including a safe harbor provision, such that platforms would be allowed to keep some identifying information out of the public file where the ad buyer provides credible evidence that disclosure will subject the buyer to "threats, harassment, or reprisals." - 4.
+Provide for adequate enforcement and civil penalties for violations.
 New York State, for example, recently passed budget legislation imposing a civil monetary penalty for violations of internet ad regulations.